-1 T-nets were used successfully on Rufous Scrub-birds in November- December 2018 field work, which is thought to be in the breeding season.
-Their performance at other times of the year is yet to be determined.
+&lt;sup>1 T-nets were used successfully on Rufous Scrub-birds in November- December 2018 field work, which is thought to be in the breeding season.
+Their performance at other times of the year has proved to be less effective.